Adelabumowe/aws-config/AWS-config-docs.md

 Ensure that all accounts and regions have aws config enabled before proceeding to the next step

-Step 2: Set up an aggregator which collects AWS Config configuration and Compliance data from multiple regions in multiple accounts and deploys AWS Config Conformance Packs across your Organization to help manage compliance of your AWS resources at scale using common frameworks.
+<ins>Step 2</ins>: Set up an aggregator which collects AWS Config configuration and Compliance data from multiple regions in multiple accounts and deploys AWS Config Conformance Packs across your Organization to help manage compliance of your AWS resources at scale using common frameworks.

 Using the management profile/delegated admin, run
 ```sh
 ./aggregatorandconformancepacks.sh
 ```

-####Using a delegated admin account
+Using a delegated admin account

-Step 1: Create a delegated admin and enable aws config in the master account
+<ins>Step 1</ins>: Create a delegated admin and enable aws config in the master account

 ```sh
 ./configmasteraccount.sh
 ```

-Step 2: Using the delegated admin profile, enable aws config across all accounts and all enabled regions in the organization
+<ins>Step 2</ins>: Using the delegated admin profile, enable aws config across all accounts and all enabled regions in the organization

 ```sh
 ./configdelegated.sh
 ```

 Ensure that all accounts and regions have aws config enabled before proceeding to the next step

-Step 3: Set up an aggregator which collects AWS Config configuration and Compliance data from multiple regions in multiple accounts and deploys AWS Config Conformance Packs across your Organization to help manage compliance of your AWS resources at scale using common frameworks.
+<ins>Step 3</ins>: Set up an aggregator which collects AWS Config configuration and Compliance data from multiple regions in multiple accounts and deploys AWS Config Conformance Packs across your Organization to help manage compliance of your AWS resources at scale using common frameworks.

 ```sh
 ./aggregatorandconformancepacks.sh
 ```

 [List of Conformance Packs](https://github.com/awslabs/aws-config-rules/tree/master/aws-config-conformance-packs)

 <ins>___Pricing model___</ins>